2025 VOICES OF WOMEN THEATRE FESTIVAL

 Celebrating local and national women’s voices.

-After receiving submissions from all over the country, Powerstories Theatre proudly presents the fifth annual Voices of Women Theatre Festival, showcasing ten local and national playwrights.
-The festival combines two full-length staged readings and eight 10-minute plays.
+After receiving submissions from all over the country, Powerstories Theatre proudly presents the fifth annual Voices of Women Theatre Festival, showcasing local and national playwrights.
+The festival combines two full-length staged readings and seven or more short plays.

 Full-Length Selections